 Yum China sales suffer as Omicron cases surge

-March 14 (Reuters) - Yum China Holdings Inc 9987.HK, YUMC.N said on Monday a COVID-19 resurgence in the country in recent weeks had dented its sales for the first quarter, setting back the recovery of its KFC, Pizza Hut and Taco Bell joints.
+March 14 (Reuters) - Yum China Holdings Inc 9987.HK, YUMC.N said on Monday a COVID-19 resurgence in the country in recent weeks had dented sales in the first quarter, setting back the revival its KFC, Pizza Hut and Taco Bell joints had last year.

-Same-store sales decreased around 20% for the first two weeks of March from a year earlier, after falling nearly 4% for the two months combined in January and February, Yum China said.
+Same-store sales decreased around 20% from a year earlier for the first two weeks of March and was still trending down in recent days, after falling nearly 4% for the two months combined in January and February, Yum China said.

 "Entering March, the situation has rapidly deteriorated with the highly transmissible Omicron variant causing outbreaks across China, including economically important regions of Guangdong, Shanghai, Shandong and Jilin," the company said.